boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 It should be noted that Risky Hash consumes data in 64 bit chunks/words.

-Any trailing data that doesn't fit in a 64 bit word is padded with zeros and consumed by a specific consumption vector (rather than consumed in order).
+Any trailing data that doesn't fit in a 64 bit word is padded with zeros and **consumed by a specific consumption vector** (rather than consumed in order)\*.

+\* Using a pre-determined consumption vector for the trailing data can improve performance significantly, especially for very short data.
+It makes it easier for the compiler to optimize the state vector variables away (using only CPU registers) and/or to minimize branching (depending on coding approach).

 ### Overview: Mixing